CiscoISE/ciscoise-terraform-automation-aws-nodes/readme.md

 After setting up ISE infra using terraform, it will take 45-60 minutes (**Note**: Time may vary based on number of nodes) for the stack to deploy and ISE application to come up

-For your reference, below screenshot shows the state machine output after ISE application is successfully launched and running
+For your reference, below screenshot shows the AWS State Machine output (Can be found under AWS Step Functions) after ISE application is successfully launched and running.
+Each Lambda has its own Log Groups created while launching the stack.
+Please monitor logs as per the requirement.

 ![alt state machine output](./docs/state_machine_diagram.png)